 - essential fatty acid deficiencies

-When patients are not able to absorb sufficient calories and nutrients from food, they struggle to gain or maintain weight.
-In children, this can result in growth faltering where patients are too thin and do not reach their genetic potential for height.
-It can even delay pubertal development.
+When patients cannot absorb sufficient calories and nutrients from food, they struggle to gain or maintain weight.
+As a result, growth may falter in children leading them to become too thin.
+They may also fail to their genetic potential for height.
+It can even lead to a delay in pubertal development.

 Persistent malabsorption in adults leads to chronic malnutrition.
 It can also accelerate the progression of various diseases and contribute to frailty in older patients.
 This weight loss and GI symptoms (diarrhea, abdominal discomfort) also decrease the quality of life for patients and their families.